-1.1.1 This is the eighth annual report on the implementation and operation of Part 3 (Financial Provisions) of the Scotland Act 2012 and the fourth report on the implementation of the Scotland Act 2016.
+1. This is the sixth report on the implementation of the Scotland Act 2016 and the tenth and final annual report on the implementation and operation of Part 3 (Financial Provisions) of the Scotland Act 2012.

-1.1.2 It is intended to inform Parliament of the implementation work that has been carried out on fiscal powers in the Scotland Acts 2012 and 2016 as required by Section 33 of the Scotland Act 2012 and paragraph 107 of the Fiscal Framework.
+2. It is intended to inform Parliament of the implementation work that has been carried out on fiscal powers in the Scotland Acts 2012 and 2016 as required by section 33 of the Scotland Act 2012 and paragraph 107 of the Fiscal Framework.
 The UK Government produces a separate report on the implementation work they have carried out.

 - Provision for capital borrowing by Scottish Ministers; and